EDiLD/edild.github.com/_posts/2015-01-19-quant-ecotox20-glm.md

 Note, that this kind of interpretation is not possible with the arcsine transformation.

 #### Hypothesis tests
-Similar to the previuos post we can perform an F-Test:
+Similar to the previous post we can perform an F-Test:

 {% highlight r %}